nkorsakov-tw/qa.md/test-plan-portals.md

 - Navigate to 'Payments Locations'.
 - Click 'Add location'.
-- Switch between timezones.
-Ensure that you can do this.
+- Switch between timezones and ensure functionality.
-- When entering the email, you should be prompted for its validity if necessary.
+- While entering an email, ensure you're prompted for its validity if needed.
-- Set different processing fees and acquirer fees.
+- Set separate processing and acquirer fees.
-- Add another email and confirm that it attaches to the payments location like the primary email.
+- Add another email and verify it's linked to the Payments Location just like the first one.
 - Click 'Continue'.
-- Confirm that an invitation to the Payments Location was sent to the indicated email.
+- Confirm an invitation to the Payments Location was sent to the provided email.
-- Try to modify an existing Payments Location.
+- Attempt to modify an existing Payments Location.
-- Adjust existing fees and proceed.
+- Update existing fees and save changes.
-- Change the location name and proceed.
+- Rename the Payments Location and save.
-- Click 'Invite new users' and confirm the user was added.
+- Click 'Invite new users' and verify the user addition.
-- Confirm you can cancel an user invitation by clicking the designated sign.
+- Ensure you have the option to cancel a user invitation via the designated sign.
-- Try to resend the invitation to the user and check its functionality.
+- Test resending an invitation and verify its function.
-- Try to delete a payments location at all by clicking the corresponding button.
-Confirm that you are warned this action could be irreversible.
+- Consider deleting a Payments Location using the specified button.
+Make sure you're warned about the irreversibility of this action.
-- If you deleted a Payments Location, confirm it has been removed from the list of Payments Locations.
+- If a Payments Location is deleted, verify its removal from the list.
-- Check the values in the list of Payments Locations.
+- Review and confirm the accuracy of values in the Payments Locations list.

 ### Payments Profile